 On a side-note: If you use marijuana for mood regulation, consult a doctor about the symptoms for which they feel the need to self-medicate.
 There may be an underlying psychiatric condition for which a legal, prescription medication can serve much more effectively.
 This will make it much easier to quit marijuana and advance toward a happier, more productive life.
 If you don’t feel like you can quit on your own, or have tried and failed, contact us here at Hired Power to discuss treatment options.

 Marijuana addiction is a highly treatable condition, more-so than most narcotic addictions disorders.
-Call us at 800-910-9299 to discuss anything about cannabis.
+Call us at 800-910-9299 to discuss cannabis addiction and ways of treating it.